sqlitebrowser/sqlitebrowser/BUILDING.md

 Done.

+> Also, we have a CI workflow for Windows, you can check it out [here](https://github.com/sqlitebrowser/sqlitebrowser/blob/master/.github/workflows/build-windows.yml)

 ## Build with SQLCipher support

 When built with SQLCipher support, DB Browser for SQLite will allow you to open